 If you have fuel theft events, when executing the EV1000 report, select the Fuel Theft Alert script event rule in the report parameters to see the results.

-Select in the Receipients field in the event rule, to choose which users will receive SMS notifications.
-Make sure the user group you select contains user with mobile phone numbers in it.
+Choose which users will receive SMS notifications in the Recipients field in the event rule.
+Make sure the user group you select contains users with mobile phone numbers.

 For testing, you could use the script editor and select track point values to see the script outcome.

-It's also possible to test the script using SimOne.
+It's also possible to test the script using our device simulator.

 When submitting Fuel Level values to your application, if the fuel consumption surpasses the threshold, you should get an alert as shown in the picture:

-The Event Rule will react to those track points sent with SimOne simulating a real-life situation.
+The event rule will react to those track points sent with the simulator to mimic a real-life situation.